SofiaTruta/space-invaders-clone/readMe.md

 - add high score tracking (local storage)

 Difficulties
-- pause and resume functions not working
+- pause and resume functions not working (I have decided to drop this and focus on initializing the game properly when Play button pressed)
-- audio not working when playing game on gitPages (but working locally)
+- Highscore tracking not adequately tracking